 Performer Manifolds: The Performer is based on a rectangle style shape similar to the stock piece but the similarities end there.
 The Performer will outrun the stock intake any day, with increases of 37 HP a real possibility and no loss of low range torque.
 The Performer is a great street car choice because it operates within the stock rev range off idle to 5500 rpm.
 The Performer RPM II manifold offers superior performance for engines built to spin a little higher, between 1500-6500rpm.
 This too is a solid choice for those looking to mix their car between the street and track.
 Edelbrock recommends a 70mm throttle body to use in conjunction with the Performer and Performer RPM II.
 Furthermore, they both feature a removable plate to gain instantaneous access to the internal runners for easy porting.

-Victor EFI Manifold: Finally, the Victor EFI manifold is Edelbrock’s purebred, engineered for high performance racing engines pushing more than 400 HP (maybe 500 HP is a better figure).
+Victor EFI Manifold: Finally, the Victor EFI manifold is Edelbrock’s purebred, engineered for high performance racing engines pushing a lot of horsepower.
 The Victor favors power at higher engine speeds, 3500-7500 rpm, and is ideally suited for a track only car.
 A 75mm throttle body with no EGR spacer is recommended for the Victor.

 Professional Products: Professional Products sole offering for our beloved Foxbody is their Typhoon rendition.
 The Typhoon is an economically friendly way to augment horsepower and torque over the entire rev range of your Fox.
 Very similar performance to the Edelbrock Performer and Ford Racing Cobra intakes, Professional Products’ Typhoon intake is a solid intake for a powerful street car.
 Professional Products recommends pairing the Typhoon with a 70mm throttle body.